The Curriculum and Instruction doctoral program at the University of North Texas is a research-intensive program that enables you to:

 Language and Literacy Studies focuses on theories, practices and policies associated with language and literacy in preparing scholars, researchers and educational leaders.
 The program improves educational practice through generating new knowledge and service to educational institutions, governmental agencies and practitioners at all levels of education through theory-driven research.
 Faculty members acknowledge the complex role of language and culture in literacy as they mentor literacy leaders.

 UNT provides a wide variety of services exclusively to graduate students.
-The Graduate Student Writing Support office can help you with your dissertation, and the Office of Research Consulting offers assistance with statistical research.
+The Graduate Student Support Writing Center can help you with your dissertation, and the Office of Research Consulting offers assistance with statistical research.

-The Toulouse Graduate School® offers professional development workshops, including a Dissertation Boot Camp.
+The Toulouse Graduate School® offers professional development workshops, including an Eagle Thesis & Dissertation Boot Camp.
 Many of the workshops are available online for your convenience.

-You must meet the admission requirements for the graduate school.
+You must meet the admission requirements for the Toulhouse Graduate School.
 For graduate school requirements, visit the UNT degree catalog or the grad school website.
-Once admitted, provide the items below to the Curriculum and Instruction program by email to firstname.lastname@example.org.
+Once admitted, provide the items below to the Curriculum and Instruction program by email to Stanley.Sam@unt.edu.

-You’re expected to have competitive GRE scores and at least a 550 on the TOEFL if your native language is not English.
+You’re expected to have at least a 550 on the TOEFL if your native language is not English.
 Admission decisions are based on a holistic review of all materials.
 Completed applications should be received by Feb.
 1 to ensure consideration for any scholarships or department assistantships.
-Late applications will be considered for admission.
+Applications for fall are considered for admission Aug.
+1.